WouterVeen/TrengoSDK/README.md

 # TrengoSDK
-A Trengo SDK for PHP writen for Laravel.
+A Trengo SDK in PHP, writen for Laravel.

 # Instalation
 To install the SDK you need composer.
-If you have composer type `composer require solvari/trengo`
+If you have composer type `composer require thecodebakery/trengo`